Just $7/month gets you a limited edition KaiPA pint glass. Plus bragging rights that you support independent journalism.

 TEXT OF STORY

-It's no different across the pond, but one London-based hedge fund has largely escaped criticism thanks to its charitable image.
-Our Stephen Beard has more from the British capital.
+But one London-based hedge fund has largely escaped criticism, despite its fearsome reputation.
+Marketplace’s Stephen Beard has more from the British capital.

 Stephen Beard: What can you say about an aggressive hedge fund which calls itself “The Children’s Investment Fund,” and puts a percentage of its earnings into charitable works?